Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Joyce M about 3 years ago
+Joyce M almost 4 years ago

 We should not be left with the bill of inefficient, unsafe, and high-cost gas heating.
 Gas appliances and gas infrastructure places families and communities at risk, from leaks degrading indoor air quality, triggering asthma attacks and exacerbating respiratory conditions in children and the elderly, to fumes from oil drilling increasing the likelihood of pregnant women giving birth prematurely.
 Burning gas in the home is also massively less efficient than using electric appliances for heating and water.
 Electrifying buildings and homes will give Sacramento residents access to more efficient technology, lowered heating costs, and more control over their indoor environment, without the toxicity of gas.